Gulden's: History

+Awards

+Gulden's mustard made its competitive debut at the 38th annual Fair of the American Institute in 1869, winning a "second medal" under the Department of Chemistry and Mineralogy.
+It is this medal that is still featured on its label today.

-Gulden's mustard won awards in 1869 and 1883.
-It also earned awards at the World's Columbian Exposition, Chicago 1893, the Exposition Universelle, Paris 1900, the Sesquicentennial International Exposition in Philadelphia in 1926, and the Napa Valley Mustard Festival in 2005.
+Gulden's mustard was again recognized by the American Institute in 1883 "for exceptional quality and flavor, pride and innovation."
+It also earned awards at the World's Columbian Exposition (Chicago 1893), the Exposition Universelle (Paris 1900), and the Sesquicentennial International Exposition (Philadelphia 1926).
+Gulden's won Gold as Best Deli/Brown Mustard at the 2005 Napa Valley Mustard Festival in 2005.

 However, the Gulden's mustard sold today is not the same formula as the mustard that won the awards in the late nineteenth and early twentieth century.
 As recently as the 1960s, when the company was headquartered in Saddle Brook, New Jersey, the ingredients listed on the label were: "Mustard seed, vinegar, spices, and salt."
 Turmeric was not listed, as it is today.

-Charles Gulden died in 1916 and is buried at Woodlawn Cemetery in the Bronx, New York.
-Gulden's was sold to American Home Foods (a division of American Home Products), which was spun off and renamed International Home Foods in 1996.
-In 2000, ConAgra purchased International Home Foods.

-Gulden's mustard is now made in Milton, Pennsylvania.